 Top 7 Health Myths...
 And Why They're Wrong!

 So you've heard of the fitness myths.
 If you haven't yet, read about it here.
 But what about the health myths?
 There are lots of things that you might've heard and believed - but we're here to tell you that it is not the case.
-Read our Top 7 Health Myths and find out what they're wrong!
+Read our Top 7 Health Myths and find out why they're wrong!

 1. Your BMI is an accurate way to define your health